 If you want results, call us.
 If you want peace of mind, call us.
 If you want representation who understands the hardship that has been thrust upon you, call us.

 A trucking accident may have left you with serious or debilitating personal injuries.
 In Orange County, you have the right to review your legal options with an attorney, often free of charge during an initial consultation.
-During this meeting, your Orange County personal injury lawyer will explain the next steps to take.
+During this meeting, your Orange County truck accident lawyer will explain the next steps to take.
 You and your lawyer will need to determine the most appropriate course of action to obtain fair compensation for your damages if a negligent party caused your wreck.

 Taking the right steps after your crash can strengthen your case.

 California law requires those involved in an auto accident to call 911 and report the accident if it caused personal injuries (even minor ones), death, or property damage exceeding $1,000.
 Most trucking accidents meet this threshold, as the size and weight of a commercial truck striking a passenger vehicle can obliterate the latter.
 Most vehicles sustain much more than $1,000 in damages, on top of its passengers suffering major injuries.

 Calling 911 creates an official record that the crash happened, and sends police officers to the scene to investigate and gather evidence.
 Give police officers your side of the story when they arrive.
 Do not admit fault or appear apologetic about the accident.
 Be honest with the police officers, but stick to the facts.
 Do not speculate about who or what caused the crash unless you know for sure.

 If you are able, start building your case from the scene of the accident.
 You or a trusted friend or family member should get the name of the truck driver and trucking company, the trucker’s insurance company, the license plate number, and the names and contact information of any eyewitnesses.
 Photos and videos of the scene, property damage, and personal injuries are also helpful to build your case.
 Get your police report number as well.